• Home

 1 Samuel 19:18-24

-When these men came to David the spirit of God came on them and they prophesied.
+For the ninth attempt, Saul sent his assassins to get David.
+When they got there and approached a group of prophets prophesying, the spirit of God came on them, and they also prophesied.
 We can imagine men coming to inflict harm and with evil motives suddenly overcome with the Spirit and praising God in the Spirit.
-This was the Lord's protection of David; it was divine intervention and protection of the one anointed by the Lord.
-This happens a second time and then Saul himself decides to come.
-He also is overcome with the Spirit as the Lord sent a clear message to Saul that He was in charge.
+This was the Lord’s protection of David.
+It was divine intervention and protection of the one anointed by the Lord.